kubernetes/test-infra/prow/external-plugins/cherrypicker/README.md

 Cherrypicker is an external prow plugin that can also run as a standalone bot.
 It automates cherry-picking merged PRs into different branches.
-Cherrypicks are triggered from either comments or lebals in GitHub PRs that need to be cherrypicked.
+Cherrypicks are triggered from either comments or labels in GitHub PRs that need to be cherrypicked.

 For comments: